 The city itself is engaging.
 Locals and beggars invite you to join in on their act.
 Usually at the end hinting, not so subtly, that this is their livelihood.
 That line always makes tourists jingle their wallets and little harder.
 I could spend days in the heart of the French Quarter feasting off the entertainment and talent of New Orleanians.

-On Bourbon Street there are several things to stay away from.
+On Bourbon Street, there are several things to stay away from.
 First, people will try to coerce you into giving them money.
-A girl wearing little clothing and a ton of makeup, grabbed my elbow hard.
-She said, “Come here baby.
+A girl wearing little clothing and a ton of makeup grabbed my elbow hard.
+She said, “Come here, baby.
 Don’t be scared I am not going to rape you or anything.
-Come take a shot with me”.
+Come to take a shot with me”.
 She forcefully tried to pull me into the closest bar.
 At the time I was not twenty one and eagerly refused.
 I walked on with my friends, but the way that she pulled my arm was intense.

 Another girlfriend of mine was not too far behind me and the same girl pulled the trick on her.
 Next thing I knew she was taking shots with a strange girl with little clothes and a lot of makeup.
 The real kicker was when the girl made my friend buy her shots also.
 The total was $26.
 The girl threatened to get the cops if she didn’t pay.